Accessibility Tools

 Why does appetite change faster than weight?

-Because the drug acts first on the mechanisms of hunger and satiety.
+The drug acts first on the mechanisms of hunger and satiety.

 When do you see clear results?